mikalai-hryb/notes/aws.md

 * EFS
 * S3

+#### Root Storage Device
+Every time you launch an instance from an AMI, a root storage device is created for that instance.
+The root storage device contains all the information necessary (image) to boot the instance.

 #### EBS
 <u>EBS</u> - Elastic Block Storage is a network drive you can attach to your
 instances while they run.
 It's bound to a specific AZ.

 * it's a network drive
+* it's a block-level storage volume
+* can be attached to a running instance
 * you can think of EBS as a "network USB stick"
 * it's locked to an AZ
   * to attach to an instance from another AZ we need to make a snapshot first